Current LAMP Projects

 Abdias Nascimento was the first Afro-Brazilian senator in Brazil and an activist for Afro-Brazilian rights since the early 1930s.
 Nascimento’s archive chronicles the evolution of 20th-century Afro-Brazilian consciousness.
 It includes personal papers, news clippings, manuscripts, correspondence, theses and dissertations, mimeographed materials from various African world events, and other ephemera (including drama works by such groups as the Convicts’ Theater, which Nascimento founded).
 LAMP is contributing funds to organize and preserve this archive.
 (See reel guide and the IPEAFRO Web site.)

 This illustrated weekly was the foremost chronicle of the cultural, political, and social development for Peru for the first third of the 20th century.
-Edited by Clementa Palma, the magazine is notable for its satirical character, literary and social content, and political commentary.
+Edited by Clementa Palma, Variedades is notable for its satirical character, literary and social content, and political commentary.
 Palma conceived of the magazine as a critical voice in Peruvian affairs, independent of political postures and partisan polemics, using humor to address political controversies.
-LAMP is filming a virtually complete collection of this serial acquired by UCLA, from 1908 to 1932.
+LAMP has received a copy of the virtually complete collection of this serial acquired by UCLA, from 1908 to 1932.

 Latin American Labor Movement Newspapers